 Resolution

-Higher resolutions such as Full HD (1080p), Quad HD (1440p), or 4K offer sharper visuals and enhanced clarity.
-However, keep in mind that higher resolutions may consume more battery power and increase the overall cost of the laptop.
+Higher resolutions like Full HD (1080p), Quad HD (1440p), or 4K make images look sharper and clearer.
+But remember, higher resolutions might use more battery and can make the laptop more expensive.

 Operating System: The Software Side of Things